Mega-Fi/megafi-docs/landing/docs/dex/ticks.md

 Concentrated Liquidity:
       $1800 [================] $2200
-      (Liquidity dense in selected zone)
+      (Liquidity dense in selected tick)
 ```

-When price is in your zone, your capital earns fees.
+When price is in your tick, your capital earns fees.
 When price moves outside, you stop earning until it returns.

-## How Zones Work
+## How Ticks Work

-### Zone Boundaries
+### Tick Boundaries

-Each Liquidity Zone has two boundaries:
+Each Tick has two boundaries:

 **Lower Bound**: Minimum price where your liquidity is active.